Artwork detail

 WU 2011.0001

-In his large-scale paintings and installations, Franz Ackermann explores conceptions of space and place as they connect to such themes as globalization, travel, architecture, and urbanism.
-His signature “mental maps”—small drawings, sketches, or gouaches drafted on the go—exemplify this interest.
-Untitled (yet) incorporates Ackermann’s mental maps into larger images, such as an aerial tramway and a modernist housing block, along with more abstract forms.
-Indicative of the painting overall, the mental maps leave both a visual and conceptual impression.
-They point to a specific place in the world while also opening up imaginary spaces—an effect amplified by the use of glaringly intense colors.
-The central image of the tramway, with its fixtures stretched out like tentacles, forms the hub of a matrix of interconnectivity, linking disparate elements and places in the same pictorial space.
+Franz Ackermann’s signature “mental maps”—small drawings, sketches, or gouaches drafted on the go—combine signs of tourism, modernism, and globalization (an aerial tramway, a modernist housing block) with more abstract forms.
+Indicative of the painting overall, the mental maps convey both a visual and a conceptual impression.
+They point to a specific place in the world while also opening up imaginary spaces—an effect amplified by the artist’s use of glaringly intense colors.
+The central image of the tramway, with its fixtures stretched out like tentacles, forms the hub of a matrix of interconnectivity among the disparate elements within the same pictorial space.
 The painting thus presents space and place as predominantly subjective categories bound up with questions of memory and identity.
-At the same time, it visualizes our globalized world as flattened, the result of the ways in which increased communication, travel, and migration have affected how we live and perceive today.
+At the same time it visualizes our globalized world as flattened, the result of the ways in which increased communication, travel, and migration have affected how we live and perceive today.
+[Permanent collection label, 2016]